1ugia/CV/README.md

 - Assisting manager on running tasks for the events to meet client needs in time.
 - Managing staff for necessary tasks and Worked as part of a team to deliver exceptional service, swiftly under high pressure.
 - Customer service with polite approach.
+- Prepared large venues in limited time to a high standard.
 <!-- - Any experience relevant to software development, including roles and responsibilities and results achieved in bullet point format. -->

 **Space Dance, Tokyo** (AUGUST  2012 – PRESENT)